niartenyaw/dcos-docs-site/pages/1.13/security/oss/authentication/authentication-token/index.md

 <!-- The source repository for this topic is https://github.com/dcos/dcos-docs-site -->

-# DC/OS Authentication token

 DC/OS uses JSON Web Tokens named `DC/OS Authentication token` for the purpose of authenticating users against the cluster.
+The Identity and Access Manager is the only entity in the cluster that issues DC/OS Authentication tokens.

-## Authentication token format
+# DC/OS Authentication token format

 A DC/OS Authentication token is a RFC 7519 JSOM Web Token (JWT) of type RS256.
 The RS256 algorithm is specified in the JWT header.
 The JWT payload contains the user or service ID that the token was issued for in the (`uid`) claim and an (`exp`) claim indicating the time after which the token will be considered invalid.